helloworldpark/local-hough-line-cpp/README.md

 Just pull the project, and run it.
 You may change the input image by fixing the ```main.cpp``` file.

-  - If you fail to read the image, please [set your working directory](https://stackoverflow.com/a/11748111/10464503) to the root directory of the project.
+  - If you fail to read the image, please try [setting your working directory](https://stackoverflow.com/a/11748111/10464503) to the root directory of the project.

 ### Others